 Excerpts are from Source: https://martingilbraith.com/facilitation-and-how-it-can-add-value/

 Check out our upcoming free webinars and reserve a seat.
 Join us in the virtually facilitated workshops with the diverse group of global participants.
-Click anywhere on the event image below the calendar to go to the registration page or Click Here to Register
+Click anywhere on the free webinar image below the calendar to go to the registration page or Click Here to Register

 Just as there are two faces to one coin; a leader who